dashingsoft/pyarmor/docs/advanced.rst

     pyarmor obfuscate --restrict 3 foo.py

 However restrict mode 2 and 3 aren't applied to Python package.
-There is another solutiion for Python package to improve the security:
+There is another solution for Python package to improve the security:

 * The `.py` files which are used by outer scripts are obfuscated by restrice mode 1
 * All the other `.py` files which are used only in the package are obfuscated by restrict mode 4